KayoticSully/KayoticOS/README.md

 *   I added a "Reboot" button to the action bar.
 This is a soft-reset vs "Reset" which I kept as a hard-reset.
     I also modified the shutdown command in the Shell.
 It still shuts down the sysem properly but you can use the flag '-r' to reboot instead.
 Ex: shutdown -r
+*   The run command has been modified rather than creating a new runAll command.
+You can specify the programs to run as parameters such as `run 0 1 2` or `run 1 0`.
+The command `run all` can be used to run everything that is loaded in memory.
 *   Lastly...
 I am not sure how you wanted the commands that deal with running processes to work (kill, processes, etc.).
     If a processes is printing output it is very confusing to type out a command, and the response back isn't always displayed if a process' output overwrites the command's output (or vice a versa).
 I left it as that since I did not really have time to do anything clever to improve the user's experience.
 Just making that note here...

 **[iProject2]**
 *   I had some issues with the PCB.
 I believe it is implemented correctly, but I hard coded